800-214-0957 info@blackbottleit.com

 • Complex and detailed endpoint data collection

-Wouldn’t knowing at which bend in the road your business would encounter a breach be nice?
+Wouldn’t it be nice to know at which bend in the road your business might encounter a breach?

-• An updated WISP or Incident Response Plan
+• An updated WISP and tested Incident Response Plan

 • 24×7 monitoring of all systems and endpoints